SUSTAINABLE and NATURAL MATERIALS

 BRITISH DESIGN, SKILLFULLY CRAFTED

-Emily has worked with and supplied her designs to a wide variety of descerning shops, designers and architects around the world.
-Customers past and present include: Bergdorf Goodman, The Conran Shop, Chatsworth House, Daylesford Organic, Gallerie Lafayette, Harrods, Heals, John Lewis, Jamie Oliver, Kelly Hoppen, Linley, Liberty, Laura Ashley, Neiman Marcus, The National Portrait Gallery, Nina Campbell, Nigella Lawson, Top Shop and The World Wildlife Fund for Nature
+Emily has worked with and supplied her designs to a wide variety of discerning shops, designers and architects around the world.
+Customers past and present include: Bergdorf Goodman, The Conran Shop, Chatsworth House, Daylesford Organic, Gallerie Lafayette, Harrods, Heals, John Lewis, Jamie Oliver, Kelly Hoppen, Linley, Liberty, Laura Ashley, Neiman Marcus, The National Portrait Gallery, Nina Campbell, Nigella Lawson, Top Shop and The World Wildlife Fund for Nature.

 Emily Readett-Bayley – Biography

 1989 Emily visits the island of Bali in Indonesia working as production manager for a British theatre company, sourcing and rehearsing for a production of Shakespeare’s Macbeth with an Asian inspired design and a Balinese Gamelan orchestra .
 Whilst commissioning wooden masks and props Emily notes the unique craftsmanship and the variety of natural materials used by the Balinese

 1990 Emily returns to Bali encouraged by the local craftspeople she met and decides to combine their unique skills with her own design ideas and knowledge of British culture and fashion

-1991 Opens her first shop in Neals Yard, Covent Garden
+1991 Emily opens her first shop in Neals Yard, Covent Garden

-1992 Produces her first wooden lettering for walls and Banksy the graffiti artist appears on the scene
+1992 Emily designs her first wooden lettering for walls and Banksy the graffiti artist appears on the London scene

 Emily’s designs catch the eye of West End buyers and journalists and good press coverage follows

-1995 and 1996 Emily produces hand carved wooden Christmas decorations for Liberty, London
+1995 and 1996 Emily and the woodcarvers produce hand gilded, carved wooden Christmas decorations for Liberty, on Regent Street in London

-May 1997 First exhibition at Top Drawer in London selling to other retailers.
-Wins an award for the stand design and sells to many shops in the UK.
-Launched a perfectly timed East Meets West collection of bamboo tableware
+May 1997 Emily Readett-Bayley has a trade stand at Top Drawer, London offering a range of designs to other retailers.
+The company wins an award for the stand design and sells to many shops in the UK launching, a perfectly timed, East Meets West collection of bamboo tableware

 May 1997 Wallpaper magazine prints it’s second edition with a cover reading Bam-boom!

-1998 Emily Readett-Bayley Ltd is incorporated and selected to exhibit as part of the Scenes d’ Interieur 10th Anniversary at Maison et Objet in Paris.
-Sells to stores worldwide.
+1998 Emily Readett-Bayley Ltd is incorporated and is selected to exhibit as part of the Scenes d’ Interieur 10th Anniversary exhibition at Maison et Objet in Paris.
+The company supplies products to stores worldwide.

 1999 Emily features in Japanese Vogue in an article titled “Bridging Bali”